NEAT-project/neat/README.md

 * Implement some form of logging/verbose mode.
 This is something that we should all agree on.
 * Find a platform-independent alternative to ldns.

+## Buildbots :fire:
+The [buildbots](http://buildbot.nplab.de:28010/waterfall) are triggered by every commit in every branch.

+If you are only interested in a single branch, just add `?branch=BRANCHNAME` to the URL. http://buildbot.nplab.de:28010/waterfall?branch=master

 ## NEAT DNS resolver